-Use information in this section to familiarize yourself with v30 controls and indicators and to begin operating the laser.
+Use information in this chapter to familiarize yourself with OEM v30 controls and indicators and to begin operating the laser.

-- Controls and indicators- displays and describes exterior controls and indicators on the OEM v30 lasers. - Initial start-up explains how to start your v30 laser while verifying proper operation.
+Controls and indicators - displays and describes exterior controls and indicators on OEM v30 lasers.

+Initial start-up - explains how to start your OEM v30 laser while verifying proper operation.